JCoussanes/PyNagi/README.md

 USE
 ===

-Open the file ".pynagi.conf" and change all initial parameters to fit in what you are expecting.
+Open the file "pynagi.conf" and change all initial parameters to fit in what you are expecting.